Connect with others who understand.

 Prid should only be used on intact skin.
 It should not be applied to:

-• Your eyes, mouth, or nose
+• Eyes, mouth, or nose

 • Broken skin or open wounds